zeta1999/teleport/README.md

 </details>

-For Database configurations, 2 files are used:

-1. A connection file that configurations the connection options.
-Teleport supports the following file formats: YAML, JSON, TOML, EDN.
-2. A "Port" file for configuration extraction options for individual tables when using the database as an extract source.
+For Database configurations, the database connection settings (i.e., host, username, password, etc) are configured in `config/databases.yml` and the extraction options for individual tables within a database are configured in that database's "Port" file.

 For full documentation on database configuration, [visit the wiki](https://github.com/hundredwatt/teleport/wiki/Database-Configuration)